KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling.md

 ## Resources & Assets

-KeyboardKit comes with colors and images that make it easy to create native-looking keyboards.
+KeyboardKit comes with colors and assets that can be used to create native-looking keyboards.

-* `Image` has a bunch of static, keyboard-specific images, e.g. `.keyboardBackspace`.
+* `Image` has a bunch of keyboard-specific images, e.g. `.keyboardBackspace`.
-* `Color` has a bunch of static, keyboard-specific colors, e.g. `.standardButtonBackgroundColor(for:)`.
+* `Color` has a bunch of keyboard-specific colors, e.g. `.standardButtonBackground`.
 * ``KeyboardAction`` and other types have standard images, texts and colors, for instance:

 ```swift